 The blue domes of Anstasis Church are probably the most recognizable domes in Greece.
-Countless of photos are taken here every year.
-There are two famous spots to take photos here – one on each side of the church.
-The right side is closed off as it is a private area, but if you can get permission from the owners you might be able to shoot.
-This is where we took one of our favorite photos in Santorini.
+Countless of Instagram photos are taken at these famous Santorini spots every year.
+There are two famous spots to take photos here – with entrances on each side of the church.

 4. Oia Windmills

 There are two windmills on the Western side of Oia that attract crowds of spectators in the evening.
 These are some of the most famous Instagram photo spots in Santorini.
 Watching the sun set behind them is truly a magical experience.
 Of course, if you are not looking for a sunset picture, this spot is a lot less crowded during the day.

 5. Steps To Art

-To the bottom of this cute little art store, you will find a few quite picturesque spots that are never crowded.
+Just below this cute little art store, you will find a few quite picturesque spots that are never crowded.
 When you get to the store head down the steps on the public paths.
 You can turn either right or left, there are beautiful spots on every corner here.
 Be careful not to trespass or enter any fenced off areas as there are a lot of quite expensive luxury hotels here that are never amused with trespassers.

 Anywhere on the Western side of Oia is as beautiful as it gets during sunset.
 After all, that’s the reason why so many people don’t mind getting completely crowded out to watch it.